wa008/wa008.github.io/_posts/2024-10-23-how-to-read-paper-from-andrew-GN.md

     + Most information summarized in one or two figures
     + Get a good understanding without reading much text
 2. Read the Introduction/Conclusions/Figures(again)
-3. Read all except math
+3. Read all and skip math
 4. Read all and skip that don't make sense

 #### Deep understanding